CraigYanitski/kosmatau3d/README.md

 # KOSMA-tau^3

-This is a development branch for KOSMA-tau^3 where I have converted some of the classes from the *develop* branch into modules.
+This is the current working version of KOSMA-tau^3 where I have converted some of the classes from the ***class-based*** branch into modules.
 The reason for doing this is to reduce the memory footprint of the code to increase the overall efficiency.
 This also increases the maximum number of voxels that can be evaluated, since each voxel no longer owns as much memory.

 ## Functionality